In-Progress-M-Russo/CarND-P7-Path-Planning/Path_Planning_writeup.md

 ```

 ## Path Planning
-The actual Path Planning phase starts on line 117.
+The actual Path Planning phase starts on line 115.

 Both the Ego vehicle and the others on the road will be represented as `Vehicle` objects.

 ### _Vehicle Class_
-The vehicle class is defined through [`vehicle.h`](./src/vehicle.h) and [`vehicle.cpp`](./src/vehicle.cpp), and is the class containing the main methods for trajectory projection and selection.
+The Vehicle class is defined through [`vehicle.h`](./src/vehicle.h) and [`vehicle.cpp`](./src/vehicle.cpp), and is the class containing the main methods for trajectory projection and selection.
 It is based on the definition of a `Vehicle` object identified by some fundamental attributes, as it can be seen from the contructor:

 ```sh
  /**